 Gaara recalled his sand back into its storing place before turning over on the bed and going back to sleep.

-Gaara awoke in the morning without prompting and rose to a sitting position on the king-sized bed.
+Gaara awoke in the morning without prompting and rose to sit on the king-size bed.

 After a quick shower, Gaara dried himself off and redressed in his clothes before strapping the giant gourd on his back and walking towards the exit of the dormitories that led back into the dingy dungeons.
 He was silently thankful that he didn't need to know the password to exit it again, otherwise he would have had to wait for that bat impersonator to let him out, and he didn't like his chances living by the mercies of the clearly scornful man.